ScribeLabsAI/ScribeMi/README.md

-# Scribe Private Information (MI) SDK
+# Scribe Private Documents (MI) SDK

-A Python library designed to facilitate accessing Scribe's Private Information (MI) API.
+A Python library designed to facilitate accessing Scribe's Private Documents (MI) API.

 This library requires a version of Python 3 that supports typings.